 Find out more about the festival in this Essential Guide to Dussehra in India.

 Bastar, Chhattisgarh: Tribal Dussehra

 Dussehra is the most important festival in the Bastar region of Chhattisgarh.
-This Dussehra celebration also has nothing to do with the triumphant return of Ram to Ayodhaya.
-Instead, it's devoted entirely to the local goddess.
+This Dussehra celebration has nothing to do with the defeat of Ravan.
+Instead, it's devoted entirely to indigenous tribal deities.
 The festival is believed to have been started in the 15th century by Maharaj Purushaottam Deo, the 4th Kakatiya ruler of Bastar.
-It runs for 75 days and is often referred to as the longest festival in the world.
+It runs for 75 days and is often said to be the longest festival in the world.

 All the region's major tribes, brightly dressed in traditional attire, are involved.
-Some of the rituals and ceremonies are rather rigorous and unusual (a girl swinging on a bed of thorns, a youth buried shoulder-deep in a pit for nine days, and mediums possessed by the local deities roaming eerily on the roads), and there's much energetic dancing and drumming.
+Rare rituals make it particularly intriguing.
+Some of them are rather rigorous (such as a girl swinging on a bed of thorns and a youth buried shoulder-deep in a pit for nine days).
+Mediums possessed by the local deities roam eerily on the roads, and there's much energetic dancing and drumming.
 Numerous deities are brought from various parts of Bastar, and a massive chariot is pulled through the streets by more than 400 people as well.

-- When: July 23-October 3, 2017.
-It begins... on amavasya (dark/new moon) in the month of Shravan and ends on the 13th day of the bright moon (waxing phase) in the month of Ashwin.
-The main festivities will take place during Navaratri and reach their peak the day after Dussehra.
-This is from September 21-October 1, 2017.
+- When: It begins on amavasya (dark/new moon) in the month of Shravan and ends on the 13th day of the bright moon (waxing phase) in the month of Ashwin.
+The main festivities take place during Navaratri and reach their peak the day after Dussehra.
+This is from October 7-16, 2021.

 Varanasi: World's Oldest Ramlila Performance